 - Aim for good.
 Process maps do not need to be perfect, only usable.

-Process mapping is an effective management tool that helps stakeholders to understand and improve business processes.
+Process mapping is an effective management tool offered by automation platforms that helps stakeholders understand and improve business processes.
 Easily create process maps like the above examples for your business processes with ProcessMaker’s low-code business process management (BPM) software.